shaefner-usgs/easy-web-forms/README.md

 * **pattern**  (some `<input>` types)
 * **required**  (`<input>`, `<textarea>`, `<select>`)

-In addition, certain `<input>` types have automatic validation built-in:
+In addition, some `<input>` types have automatic validation built-in:

 * email
 * number
 * url

 These types all use a simple RegExp to validate user input.
-You can set the 'pattern' attribute when you create a form control to override the built-in test pattern.

 # API Documentation